-An example letter is given in Appendix E. This process is very similar to the process used for overlapping permit areas for post-construction controls (Section 18).
+An example letter is given in Appendix H. This process is very similar to the process used for overlapping permit areas for post-construction controls (See Post-Construction Standard Operating Procedures).

-Boulder County does not regulate a CDOT project or any other project, when it is contained within CDOT's ROW, because projects fully contained within CDOT's right of way fall under CDOT's own MS4 Permit.
-Projects entirely within in the CDOT right-of-way are not issued a permit by Boulder County.
-This applies to projects owned by CDOT as well as projects by a different entity.
-When a portion of the project or a staging area extends outside of the CDOT right-of-way and into Boulder County jurisdiction, CDOT would have to meet its MS4 requirements for the project areas within its ROW and meet Boulder County's MS4 requirements for any areas of the project within county jurisdiction (i.e., outside the CDOT ROW).
-An agreement/MOU can also be used to clarify the MS4 requirements and specify responsible parties.
-Projects that occur in the CDOT ROW that are not CDOT projects will need to contact the County to discuss the project automatic exclusion to verify their project qualifies.
-The County will work with CDOT to confirm the project will be covered under their program and obtain a CDOT contact for notifications if non-compliance is observed by the County during construction or the County will request jurisdictional control over construction activities.
+Boulder County does not issue a permit for a CDOT project or any other project that is being overseen by CDOT, when it is fully contained within CDOT's ROW, because projects fully contained within CDOT's right of way fall under CDOT MS4 Permit regulations.
+Projects by a different entity, but within CDOT's ROW are issued a SWQP when not otherwise permitted by CDOT or another MS4.
+When a portion of a CDOT project or a staging area extends outside of the CDOT right-of-way and into Boulder County jurisdiction, CDOT would have to meet its MS4 requirements for the project areas within its ROW and meet Boulder County's MS4 requirements for any areas of the project within county jurisdiction (i.e., outside the CDOT ROW).
+A written agreement/MOU can also be used to clarify the MS4 requirements and specify responsible parties.
+Projects that occur in the CDOT ROW that are not CDOT projects will need to contact the County to discuss the project to verify their project is not subject to County permit requirements.
+The County will work with CDOT to confirm MS4 jurisdiction and to determine if a jurisdictional agreement is needed.
 The County will not take jurisdictional control over permanent water quality (PWQ) which must be reviewed and conform to CDOT's PWQ program.